pas-campitiello/python/notes.md

   - in case you decide to use Python 3+, it can be tricky to cope with backward compatibility
 - in all the other cases use Python 2+

-I'm in the first condition, beginner, new learned, then I will use Python 3.6.
+I'm in the first condition, beginner, new learner, then I will use Python 3.6.

 ## How to install Python 2.7 and 3.5/6 on Ubuntu
 Versions preinstalled